 Again, my role as an Ombudsman is not to address every single point that has been made in response.
 Instead, it is to decide what is fair and reasonable in the circumstances of this complaint.
-So, while I've read and considered the Lender's further submissions in full as well as all of the information and evidence provided by both parties throughout the course of this complaint (as I did when reaching my provisional conclusions), I will confine my findings to what I find are the key points.
+So, while I've read the Lender's further submissions in full, I will confine my findings to what I find are the key points.